nordic-institute/X-Road/doc/Manuals/LoadBalancing/ig-lb_x-road_external_load_balancer_installation_guide.md

 the `/home/xroad-slave/.ssh/authorized_keys` of the master node.
 To finish, from slave nodes, connect to the master host using `ssh` and accept the host key.

-### 5.2 Set up periodic configuration synchronization
+### 5.2 Set up periodic configuration synchronization on the slave nodes

-The following configuration will synchronize the configuration in `/etc/xroad` periodically (once per minute) and before the services are started.
+The following configuration, which will be set up on the slave nodes will synchronize the configuration in `/etc/xroad` periodically (once per minute) and before the services are started.
 That means that during boot, if the master server is available, the configuration will be synchronized before the `xroad-proxy` service is started.
 If the master node is down, there will be a small delay before the services are started.

 > Note that only modifications to the signer keyconf will be applied when the system is running.
 Other configuration changes
 > require restarting the services, which is not automatic.